Witness Post: Chautauqua

 Within 20 years the Chautauqua chapters criss-crossed the Midwest, Rockies and even reached the West Coast.
 In Oregon chapters sprung up in Ashland, Canby, Monmouth, Gearhart, and Gladstone.
 Due to questionable early summer weather, many of the first Oregon Chautauqua Assemblies were held in the town parks under large tents.
 Later, when the movement became established, permanent structures were built and became the centers of culture in the towns.

-Chautauqua Tents before having a building in Gladstone, Oregon
+Chautauqua Tents in LaGrande, Oregon

 But by the time the movement reached Oregon, the meetings had mellowed from their religious fervor and became non-denominational and secularized.